onnx/working-groups/safety-related-profile/documents/needs.md

 ### NEED XXX: `Support for model verification`

 #### Description
-The model designer and implementer need means to verify intrinsic properties of the model including:
+The model designers and implementers need to verify that some intrinsic properties of the model hold.
+This include:
 -	Model integrity and completeness: graph structure is well formed, all required metadata is present
 -	Semantic consistency: operators consistency (input/output shapes match definitions, data types are compatible between layers), operators are mathematically well-defined
 -	Safety compliance: validate compliance with bounded arithmetic constraints, check for unsupported operators (stochastic, non-deterministics, other)